NabeelGhalib/cyclistic-case-study/README.md

 ```

-4.Then I checked for null values, incomplete data and spelling mistakes in all the columns.
+4. Then I checked for null values, incomplete data and spelling mistakes in all the columns.

 ```sql